Apollo High School (Arizona)

-Apollo High School is a high school located in Glendale, Arizona.
-It is part of the Glendale Union High School District (GUHSD).
-It enrolls approximately 2,200 students in grades 9–12.
-The Apollo High School motto has changed over recent years from "Pride, Class and Dignity" to the current "Choose Excellence".
+Apollo High School is a public high school located in Glendale, Arizona, serving approximately 2,230 students in grades 9-12.
+It is part of the Glendale Union High School District, which is ranked 165 out of 289 districts in the state.
+The Apollo High School motto is the current "Choose Excellence".

-The nickname is the Hawks, and the school colors are navy blue, gold, and white.
+The nickname is The Hawks, and the school colors are navy blue, gold, and white.

 History

 Apollo opened in 1970 designed by local architects Varney, Sexton Sydnor Associates.
 The design used was similar to Moon Valley High School which opened 5 years earlier.
 The construction contract to build the school was awarded to TGK Construction Company.

 The campus was dedicated on November 13, 1970, by Apollo 13 Astronaut Jack Swigert.

 Athletics

 Apollo High School is a member of the Arizona Interscholastic Association.
 AHS offers sports for both boys and girls during the fall, winter, and spring seasons.